Embedding Widgets

 <script src="https://your-api-host/bundles/chat/widget.js" async></script>

-The widget's layout — inline, overlay, or sidebar — is controlled by the server-side embed credential configuration.
+The widget's layout — inline, overlay, sidebar, or collapsible — is controlled by the server-side embed credential configuration.
 You do not need to specify it on the host page.

 Assessment widget